cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/unused-on-guide-path/trollstar.md

 :::

-1. Open Misaka
+1. Open TrollStar
+1. Tap `Click here to start!`
+    - If the device reboots, wait a few minutes, then try again
+1. Tap `Install TrollStore Helper to Tips`
-1. Go to the "Packages [Emu/Var]" tab
+1. Tap `Respring to Apply`
-1. Tap on the bottom left button (known as "ToolBox") and tap `Install TrollStore`, then tap `Tips`

-Your device will respring after you tap `Tips`.
+Your device will respring after you tap `Respring to Apply`.

 ## Installing TrollStore